INDIANAPOLIS -- A deputy chief and longtime officer with the Indianapolis Metropolitan Police Department

 Waters was taken to IU Methodist Hospital with life-threatening injuries.
 The driver of the semi was not injured in the crash.
 As of Monday afternoon, he was listed in critical but stable condition.

-Waters was driving an unmarked Ford Fusion police vehicle but was off-duty at the time of the crash.
+Waters was driving an unmarked Ford Fusion police vehicle but

 State police say another off-duty IMPD officer came up on the crash and stopped to help.

 The crash remains under investigation by Indiana State Police.
 Alcohol is not believed to be a factor in the crash, however, per Indiana State Law, both drivers are being tested for alcohol.

 Chief Bryan Roach issued the following statement Sunday afternoon:

 “Our department asks for the city’s prayers for off-duty Deputy Chief of Investigation James (Jim) Waters who, after being involved in a serious auto accident, continues to receive treatment at a local hospital.”

 — Rafael Sánchez (@RafaelOnTV) July 23, 2017